aquasecurity/trivy-operator/docs/getting-started/quick-start.md

 - Find out how the operator scans workloads that use container images from [Private Registries].
-- By default, the operator uses Trivy as Vulnerability Scanner and Polaris as Configuration Checker, but you can choose other tools that are integrated with Trivy-Operator or even implement you own plugin.
+- By default, the operator uses Trivy as Vulnerability Scanner and Polaris as Configuration Checker, but you can choose other tools that are integrated with Trivy-Operator or even implement your own plugin.

 [minikube]: https://minikube.sigs.k8s.io/docs/
 [kind]: https://kind.sigs.k8s.io/docs/